thesheps/kf-outage-reporter/doc/Task.md

 We would like you to produce:

-* A small program that solves the problem mentioned above
+- A small program that solves the problem mentioned above
-* A suite of appropriate unit tests
+- A suite of appropriate unit tests
-* A `README.md` file that documents what you have produced and explains how to run the program and tests (including installing any dependencies)
+- A `README.md` file that documents what you have produced and explains how to run the program and tests (including installing any dependencies)

-* Once you have a complete solution, please commit into a git repo that can be accessed by Kraken Flex.
-Email your recruitment contact with a link to this repository so that your suubmission can be reviewed.
+- Once you have a complete solution, please commit into a git repo that can be accessed by Kraken Flex.
+Email your recruitment contact with a link to this repository so that your submission can be reviewed.

 Thank you.

 ### Bonus Requirements

-* The API will occasionally return 500 status codes.
+- The API will occasionally return 500 status codes.
 Can you implement a solution that is resilient to this scenario?

 ### Tips and Things to Note

-* Make sure to include the provided API key in each request that you send.
+- Make sure to include the provided API key in each request that you send.
 For example, run the following to test this out:
   ```bash
   curl https://api.krakenflex.systems/interview-tests-mock-api/v1/outages -H "x-api-key: <API KEY>"
   ```
-* Each endpoint has the base path `https://api.krakenflex.systems/interview-tests-mock-api/v1/`.
+- Each endpoint has the base path `https://api.krakenflex.systems/interview-tests-mock-api/v1/`.
-* If you are unsure of the schemas required, take a look at the `api.yaml` provided.
+- If you are unsure of the schemas required, take a look at the `api.yaml` provided.
-* You will only get a 200 success response from `POST /site-outages/{siteId}` if the payload is correct.
+- You will only get a 200 success response from `POST /site-outages/{siteId}` if the payload is correct.

 **Good luck!**